allebone/help.omni.af.mil/docs/PEX/Training.md

 * Reported Tasks.
 In the upper-right area of the CT Tab, you can generate a report listing reported training numbers, but not approved and/or exported numbers.

 * Pending Audit.
 In the right section of the CT Tab, you can generate a list of tasks by Reported Not Audited, Audited Not Exported, and Exported.
-This al ows you to quickly track the status of your reported tasks.
+This all ows you to quickly track the status of your reported tasks.

 NOTE: Only ARMS tasks \(not Unit Tasks\) are exported, so only ARMS tasks wil display under Exported.